 How to Fix Beard Flakes Without Medication

-When beard flakes aren’t caused by inflammation, the fix isn’t aggressive.
+When flakes aren’t driven by inflammation, the fix isn’t aggressive.
 It’s corrective.
-The goal is to remove what doesn’t belong on the skin, then restore what’s missing — without overworking either step.
+Remove what doesn’t belong.
+Restore what’s missing.
+Stop overworking both.

 Step 1: Lift What’s Already Loose